George Steinbrenner: Early life and education

 Steinbrenner was born in Rocky River, Ohio, the only son of Rita (née Haley) and Henry George Steinbrenner II.
 His mother was an Irish immigrant who had changed her name from O'Haley to Haley.
-His father was of German descent, and had been a world-class track and field hurdler while at the Massachusetts Institute of Technology, from which he graduated in engineering in 1927, first in his class and a distinguished scholar in Naval architecture.
-The elder Steinbrenner later became a wealthy shipping magnate who ran the family firm operating freight ships hauling ore and grain on the Great Lakes.
+His father was of German descent and was a world-class track and field hurdler while at Massachusetts Institute of Technology, from which he graduated in engineering in 1927, first in his class and a distinguished scholar in naval architecture.
+The elder Steinbrenner later became a wealthy shipping magnate who ran the family firm operating freight ships hauling ore and grain on the Great Lakes, inherited from his great-grandmother Sophia Steinbrenner and her mother Anna Minch.
 George III was named after his paternal grandfather, George Michael Steinbrenner II.
 Steinbrenner had two younger sisters, Susan and Judy.
 At age nine, the elder Steinbrenner staked George to a couple of hundred chickens, and he peddled hens and their eggs door to door.
 "I learned a lot about business from raising chickens," he told Sports Illustrated.
 "Half of my customers began buying because they were afraid of me."

 In 1944, Steinbrenner entered Culver Military Academy in Northern Indiana, graduating in 1948.
 He received his B.A. from Williams College in 1952.
 While at Williams, George was an average student who led an active extracurricular life.
 He was a member of Delta Kappa Epsilon fraternity.
 He was an accomplished hurdler on the varsity track and field team, and served as sports editor of The Williams Record, played piano in the band, and played halfback on the football team in his senior year.
 He joined the United States Air Force after graduation, was commissioned a second lieutenant and was stationed at Lockbourne Air Force Base in Columbus, Ohio.
 Following honorable discharge in 1954, he did post-graduate study at Ohio State University (1954–55), earning his master's degree in physical education.

-He met his wife-to-be, Elizabeth Joan (pronounced Jo-Ann) Zieg, in Columbus, and married her on May 12, 1956.
+He met his wife-to-be, Elizabeth Joan Zieg, in Columbus, and married her on May 12, 1956.
 The couple had two sons, Hank and Hal, and two daughters, Jessica Steinbrenner and Jennifer Steinbrenner-Swindal.
 The Steinbrenners also have numerous grandchildren.
 All four of the Steinbrenners' children eventually got divorced, some multiple times, resulting in several former-in-laws being removed from the Yankees' management.